lerna-lite/lerna-lite/README.md

 1. Lerna repo was unmaintained for nearly 2 years (in early 2022, Lerna's dependencies were really out of date)
     - this is no longer the case since Nrwl, the company behind Nx, took over stewardship of Lerna
         - please note that Lerna-Lite fork was created couple months **before** Nrwl took over Lerna
-        - the goal now is to try to replicate Lerna's PRs when possible (Nx specific code will not be replicated)
+        - the new goal is to try replicating Lerna PRs when possible while keeping Lerna-Lite small (Nx specific code will not be replicated)
-2. A desire to create a smaller and more modular project that is lighter than the original all-in-one Lerna
+2. A desire to create a smaller alternative that is lighter than the original all-in-one Lerna
-    - Lerna-Lite is now entirely modular, all commands are optional (install only what you use)
+    - Lerna-Lite is entirely modular, all commands are optional (install only what you really need).
-3. Rewrite the lib in TypeScript and build the project as ESM only (you can still use it in a CommonJS environment)
+3. Rewrite the lib in TypeScript and build the project as ESM (you can still use it in a CommonJS environment)
-4. Replicate a few opened PRs from Lerna and add a few extra features into Lerna-Lite (see below)
+4. Replicate a few opened PRs from Lerna and add a few extra unique features into Lerna-Lite (see below)
-5. Lerna is becoming another Nx branded product (Lerna >=5.5 now requires **[Nx](https://nx.dev/)** while it's not in Lerna-Lite)
+5. Lerna is becoming another Nx branded product (Lerna >=5.5 now requires **[Nx](https://nx.dev/)** while not required in Lerna-Lite)
-   - if you use Nx then it's probably better to use Lerna, but if you are not then Lerna-Lite is preferred
+   - if you already use Nx then it's probably better to use Lerna, but if you are not then Lerna-Lite is preferred
+   - if you use other tools like TurboRepo and install Lerna (original) you end up downloading 2 similar tools
-6. Also a few extra features were added, and only exist, in Lerna-Lite:
+6. A few unique features were added, and only exist, in Lerna-Lite:
    - [`workspace:` protocol support](https://github.com/lerna-lite/lerna-lite/tree/main/packages/version#workspace-protocol) (Lerna added support for it six months later in v6)
    - [--dry-run](https://github.com/lerna-lite/lerna-lite/tree/main/packages/version#--dry-run) to preview version/publish and changelogs locally
    - [lerna version --changelog-header-message "msg"](https://github.com/lerna-lite/lerna-lite/tree/main/packages/version#--changelog-header-message-msg) it could be used to add sponsor badges in changelogs